Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Use VI editing mode in the terminal (default: False)
 #vim: false

-## Specify the language for voice using ISO 639-1 code (default: auto)
-#voice-language: en

 ## Specify the language to use in the chat (default: None, uses system settings)
 #chat-language: xxx